-Children under the age of 12 from these households do not count towards the total number of people permitted to gather outdoors.
+Children under the age of 12 from these households do not

 Children under 12 do not need to maintain physical distance from others indoors or outdoors.

 The members of an individual or extended household can meet outdoors for sport, exercise or social interaction.